 - Editing is only supported for Chrome browsers.

 - Offline editing should be enabled on each computer for one person to access the doc on multiple computers.

 - Access will give access to stored Sheets on shared computers.

 - Offline access includes installing an app then activating offline access.

 When Microsoft launched Online Excel as part of Office 365 everyone was stoked.
-The ability to work collectively on workbooks online was overwhelming for Excel fanatics.
+The ability to work collectively on workbooks and an individual excel file online was overwhelming for Excel fanatics.

 But just as offline Google Sheets, Online Excel has its downsides.

 - Cannot be opened anywhere.
 Unfortunately, workbooks which exceed 30 MB cannot be viewed on Excel Online.
 Users have to have the Excel native app installed on their computer to view it.